phoenixjmh/trim/README.md

 * Windows: DLL's are prebundled with the repo

-*Mac and Linux:
-use the package manager of your choice to download the libav libraries provided by ffmpeg.
+* (Mac)use the package manager of your choice to download the libav libraries provided by ffmpeg.

+* (Linux): The cmake file is currently under construction, bundling the libav libraries here is more difficult, as the .so's have hardcoded dependency paths.
+Simple fix, remove the dependency and transfer it to the package manager.
+I'm lacking a linux machine at the moment. lib/FFMPEG/CMakeLists.txt => Changing this to include ALL unix and not just apple is likely the solution.

+The program uses OpenGL, DearImGui,OpenAL, and ffmpeg developement libraries.

 Cmake build:
   After cloning the repo, pull git submodules: